 - You will not be able to create and manage any backup policies belonging to the appliance.

-- You will not be able to restore RDS instances and VPC configurations.
+- You will not be able to restore RDS instances and launch restore for VPC configurations.

 - You will not be able to restore Amazon EC2 instances from snapshots.